nietras/nietras.github.io/_posts/2021-06-14-csharp-10-record-struct.md

    if the optimized default version is not applied.
 This means they are very slow.
    * The optimized version will only be used, if the value type has no references and is properly packed (no padding between members).
-   * The optimized Equals is based on comparing bytes directly, but for example `double` -0.0 and +0.0 are equal, yet have different binary representations.
+   * The optimized `Equals` is based on comparing bytes directly, but, for example, `double` -0.0 and +0.0 are equal, yet have different binary representations.
  * The default equality and hash code implementation for structs may easily cause a severe performance impact for your application.